fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Note that we use the Formik [ErrorMessage](https://jaredpalmer.com/formik/docs/api/errormessage) component to render an error message for the input when needed.
 The component does everything under the hood, and we don't need to specify what it should do.

-It would also be possible to get hold of the error messages within the component by using the prop <i>form</i>:
+It would also be possible to get hold of the error messages within the component by using the prop *form*:

 ```jsx
 export const TextField = ({ field, label, placeholder, form }: TextProps) => {